Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Materials and Methods

 We organized the training samples in mini-batches whose size is equal to half the number of slowing waveforms in the training set.
 To prevent overfitting, we applied balanced training by generating mini-batches with the same number of randomly selected slow waveforms and normal (background) waveforms.
-Additionally, a dropout of 0.5 is applied in the fully connected layer.
-This is set to improve the training efficiency and not to overload the GPU.
+Additionally, a dropout of 0.5 is applied in the fully connected layer, a common choice in the literature.

-The hyperparameters of the CNN are optimized by applying a nested CV on the training data: 80\% of the training data is utilized for learning the classifier parameters, the rest is used for validation, i.e., for selecting the CNN hyperparameters and for deciding when to stop the training process \cite{thomas2020automated}.
-The CNN training is halted when the validation cost reaches its minimum.
-Table \ref{tab:CNN_details} lists the settings of the hyperparameters evaluated in our tests.
-We chose cross-entropy as the objective function of the CNN, and we optimized it by the Adam algorithm \cite{kingma2014adam}.

 \begin{tablehere} \tbl{Optimized hyperparameters in the CNN. } {

 \scalebox{0.95}{ \begin{threeparttable}

 \\